KEVIN SARGENT

 Recently I was elected Media Council Chair and a Board Director of the Ivors Academy for Music Creators, the UK’s leading body representing composers and music creators.
 I am also active at ECSA, the European Composer Songwriter Alliance. which unites similar organisations across Europe.

-I am currently Composer-in-Residence at Northern Dance, Newcastle’s pioneering contemporary dance company, and have just completed a concerto for saxophone and string orchestra.
+I am currently Composer-in-Residence at Northern Dance, Newcastle’s pioneering contemporary dance company, and have just completed a concerto for alto saxophone and string orchestra.

 < Back